Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-- The Pharisees taught about God but didn't show evidence of loving God.
+- The Pharisees taught about God, but they didn't show evidence of loving God.

-- That large group preached God but converted people to a dead religion.
+- That large group preached God, but they converted people to a dead religion.

 - They presented the appearance of being clean, yet they were dirty inside.
 They were full of greed, self-indulgence, and self-righteousness.

-- They were full of wickedness who pointed out the faults in others but did not recognize their own shortcomings.
+- They were full of wickedness who pointed out the faults in others, but they did not recognize their own shortcomings.

-- Jesus criticized the Pharisees for taking the place of honor at banquets, for wearing ostentatious clothing, and for encouraging people to call them rabbi.
+- Jesus criticized the Pharisees for taking the place of honor at banquets, for wearing ostentatious clothing, and for encouraging people to call them rabbis.

-- Jesus called them hypocrites because they taught one thing but lived another way without being examples of what they taught.
+- Jesus called them hypocrites because they taught one thing, but they lived another way without being examples of what they taught.

 - Jesus criticized the Pharisees because of their outward, ritual observances which made them look acceptable on the outside, but they were immoral on the inside.